Frapais/DIY-Smart-LED-Studio-Lights/README.md

 ## 🧠 About

-Made by [Frapais' Lab](https://sprig-labs.com) — merging coffee, electronics, and maker tools into useful DIY creations.
+Made by [Sprig Labs](https://sprig-labs.com) — merging coffee, electronics, and maker tools into useful DIY creations.